DataDog/documentation/content/monitors/notifications.md

 ### Hipchat integration

 Use `@here` in the monitor message to notify everybody in a given Hipchat channel.
-Do not use `@all` as it will notify all members of your Datadog organization.
-N.b.
-Hipchat users must have room notifications set to _at least_ "Normal" to receive notifications this way.
+Do not use `@all` as it notifies all members of your Datadog organization.

+**Note**: Hipchat users must have room notifications set to *at least* `Normal` to receive notifications this way.

 ## Further Reading